 Once you have approved the inspector’s findings and addressed any repairs required, your lender will assist you in securing a competitively priced loan program.

 There are many variations of criteria when purchasing a mortgage and they differ by every home buyer.
 Whether you are interested in keeping your monthly payments low or a monthly payment that never increase, your lender will be assist you and make the process easier.

 The lender will arranged to have the home appraised.
 The appraiser is a third-party individual who will calculate the value of the home.
 This ensures that the price of the home is fair to all parties involved.
 You will work with your lender and agent to ensure that all the proper paperwork is being submitted.

 #6: Close the Sale

 Purchasing a home requires a lot paperwork.
 You will sign all the documents at closing.
-You will be able to move into your new home as soon as all of the paperwork has been completed and the seller of the house has been paid.
+Subject to the contract terms, you will be able to move into your new home as soon as all of the paperwork has been completed and the seller of the house has been paid.
 You are now officially a homeowner!